ChristopherIMoore/SQL-Layoffs-Project/README.md

 ## Aim of Project
 * Clean the dataset so it can be analysed
-* Create a Power BI visulisation using the cleaned data after analysis
+* Create a Power BI visualisation using the cleaned data after analysis

 ### Context
 As covid hit the world in early 2020 there was a sharp increase in the amount of layoffs in a lot of industry's.
 This dataset was made to track that information and help the Kaggle community analyse the contents to find helpful perspectives.